How to answer "The way to spoil me is..." on Bumble

 Why it falls flat: Three universal preferences everyone wants, none specific.
 The 'spoil me' frame is asking for the small specific gesture; this answer names the genre instead.

 The strongest answers name one specific small gesture the matcher could realistically offer on a Tuesday — coffee from twelve minutes out of the way, reading a recommendation without a quiz, hearing 'I handled it' about the boring logistical thing.
 The gesture is small, the over-investment is real, and the closer reframes spoiling as attention rather than expense.
 The most common failure is the price-tag list ('expensive dinners, designer gifts'), which turns the prompt into a fee structure.
 The second most common is the innuendo redirect, which performs seduction before the conversation has earned it.
 The third is the universal-preference triplet ('attention, affection, food'), which names the genre.
-If you can think of a small thing a past partner did that genuinely landed, write that — verbatim.

 What's a good "The way to spoil me is" Bumble answer?+